501 Sycamore Street

 The Sewer Department is responsible for the maintenance of sewer collection and sewer treatment.
 The sewer collection system has 25 miles of main, 2,200 services and twenty-four lift stations, The lift stations deliver the sewer to a 44 acre three cell aerated lagoon system, located on Logan Sewell Drive, for treatment.
 We also have a 10 acre overflow lagoon to handle excess sewer inflow from heavy rains.
 The sewer is treated with aeration from eleven aerators, PH is adjusted with sulfuric acid and it is disinfected with chlorine before being pumped to the Mississippi River.

 The sewer crew's duties include daily checks of all pumping stations and treatment facilities.
 They also install and rebuild pumps, unstop sewer mains, repair leaks, install services and keep up with sampling.
 The sewer crew consists of a Supervisor that they share with water distribution and two maintenance workers.
 Water & Sewer employees are trained and certified by Louisiana Department of Health and Hospitals, per EPA regulations.

-Superintendent of Utilities
+Superintendent of Electricity

 City of Vidalia Utility Department